pdcastro/ssh-uuid/README.md

 sections for file copy with `cat`, `tar` or `rsync`.
-Also, if you only need transfer files to/from a service's named volume (often at the '/data' mount point in service containers), it is possible to scp to/from named volumes without using `--service`, by directly targetting the host OS folder that holds named volumes such as `'/mnt/data/docker/volumes/<fleet-id>_data/_data/'`:
+Also, if you only need transfer files to/from a service's named volume (often at the '/data' mount point in service containers), it is possible to scp to/from named volumes without using `--service`, by directly targeting the host OS folder that holds named volumes such as `'/mnt/data/docker/volumes/<fleet-id>_data/_data/'`:

 ```sh